mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="library_install"></a>
 ## Install Library

-Add the following script to the **footer** of the AU page containing the Ooyala video player.
+To install the library, simply add the following script to the **footer** of AU pages containing the Ooyala video player.

 ```
 <script type='text/javascript' src='https://themoment.tv/cust/au/themoment.js'></script>
 ```
-The library in this /cust/au/ location is specific to AU, and supports the Ooyala player on both both the Beta and AU's currently live site.
+The library in this **/cust/au/** location is specific to AU, and supports the Ooyala player on both both AU's Beta and currently live sites.

 ------------------------------------------------
 <a name="how_it_works"></a>